alexscheelmeyer/docker-wrap/README.md

 On the instance you have access to a generic `cmd` method.
 You should normally only use this if you cant use one of the pre-wrapped docker commands documented below, but it is useful to know since the commands all use this internally and that is reflected in the structure of the response-object.
-The command invokes the docker cli and get the results back as a promise:
+The command invokes the docker cli and provides back the results as a promise:

 ```js
 const ps = await docker.cmd(['ps']);